InfuseAI/primehub-site/website/versioned_docs/version-0.0.1/concepts/designs/primehub-integration.md

 title: Integration of PrimeHub and JupyterHub
 original_id: jupyterhub-integration
 ---
 This document describes the integration of PrimeHub and JupyterHub.
-The whole magic happens in `jupyterhub_profiles.py`, under the hood, it collectes data from Keycloak(roles-related) and CRDs (`Instanct Type`, `Image` and `Dataset`) from K8S in the prcedures and it prepares a spawner (with an rendered options page) for a user according to what data/logic are prepared.
+The whole magic happens in `jupyterhub_profiles.py`, under the hood, it collects data from Keycloak(roles-related) and CRDs (`Instanct Type`, `Image` and `Dataset`) from K8S in the procedures and it prepares a spawner (with an rendered options page) for a user according to what data/logic are prepared.
 Then it launches a hub based on the user selection (`Group`, `Instance Type` and `Image`).

 #### The concept diagram
 ![](assets/jupyterhub_profiles.png)